icidasset/icidasset/src/Writings/health-fitness.md

 ### Improving Digestion

+- 🍁 __Eat foods that are in season__.
+- 😡 __Never eat while angry__.
+Or in other words, the more stress
+  you have the worse your digestion will be.
 - Chew food properly and mindfully.
 - Drink enough water before a meal, 30 minutes in advance.
   <small>Add salt and/or black pepper to boost digestion even more.</small>
 - Drink warm water with a meal (eg. with lemon).
-- __Eat foods that are in season__.
 - Eat your biggest meal between 10AM and 2PM.
 - Have a bit of apple cider vinegar before your meal.
 - Have a small amount of organic fermented foods with each meal
   <small>Examples: fermented veggies, healthy unsweetened yoghurt, kimchi, kombucha, miso soup, olives, pickles, tempeh.</small>
 - Keep at least 20 minutes between meal portions.
-- Never eat while angry.
-Or in other words, the more stress you have the worse your digestion will be.
 - Slow, deep breaths before a meal.
 3 seconds in, 5 seconds out, 5 times.
 - Tongue exercises, or "mewing" if you will.
 Simple exercise would be to push the tongue to the roof of your mouth, including the back of your tongue, for 3 minutes.